chrisfcarroll/Azure-VM-Run/README.md

   -a workspace named ml1 in that resourceGroup,
   -a computetarget ml1 of default size (nc6) in the workspace and then stops, telling you what else you must specify to proceed

-## Option 2.
-Using an Azure Data Science Virtual Machine' image for ML training or work

-- Microsoft have published several “Data Science Virtual Machine” images.
-The script uses one recommended for CUDA which is:
-`microsoft-ads:linux-data-science-vm-ubuntu:linuxdsvmubuntu:20.01.09`
-- The images are preloaded with python, R studio, and a shed-load of python ML frameworks.
-- The script defaults to VM size = NC6 which is the cheapset VM size with a GPU
-- Advantages of a VM over a computetarget:
-  - Interactive as well as batch.
-You can SSH to the VM or connect from X-windows, so it's a desktop experience
-  - Often (in my experience) faster startup than a managed computetarget, and no waiting in a queue for resources
-- All the parameters `-gitRepository  -copyLocalFolder -commandToRun` will run with current directory as the Home directory, so copied or git-cloned folders can be referenced with a simple relative path, as in the example given above.

 ## Addenda